 We have all along wanted to be the type of media company that invites its community in to be a part of the very core.
 Not only do we invite ourselves into the conversations with bigger media — The Huff Pos and the CNN’s, and the Headline News’s, and the New York Times, and the BBC’s of the world — but we are constantly working to invite every individual we encounter to be part of The Good Men Project in some fundamental way.
 Commenters often become writers.
 People who find us on Twitter become editors.
 Bloggers join forces and work together on topics they find important.
 If you are as passionate as we are about telling the stories of men with truth, honesty and passion the way we are — you’re in.
 We call it participatory media.
 You — whoever you are, armed with just a truth, an insight, a story, a love of men — you are the media.

 Because we see ourselves as participatory media, we want you to be involved at any level that works for you.
 If you just occasionally read an article or two, and don’t mind advertising to pay for all of the infrastructure that makes The Good Men Project happen every day — you can continue to see all our content that way, with banner ads that appear throughout the site.
-We try to make it as unintrusive as possible while still paying our bills.
+We try to make it as unobtrusive as possible while still paying our bills.
+But it’s a difficult environment out there.

 But if you want to be a deeper part of the project, you not only get an ad-free experience but you get to participate in exclusive events which help drive the strategic direction of The Good Men Project.
-And we’ll give you a copy of the original book and DVD which started it all to boot.
+Our newest form of participatory media iis our Social Interest Groups.
+And we have classes on writing, growing your platform, leadership and social change.
 You get to participate more deeply.
 You become a part of the media.

 Ready?
 Sign on up below.
 Need more info on all of the exact benefits you get?
 Here it is.